drsWARRIOR/Raycasting_Engine/README.md

     ![Image](https://github.com/user-attachments/assets/932750e0-9842-460f-b912-71688b01f81b)

-The world represented as 2D grid where each cell can either be wall or empty space.
+The world is represented as a 2D grid where each cell can either be a wall or empty space.
 This approach makes the collision detection simple and efficient, level design straightforward

 - Player Movement and Control

 ![Image](https://github.com/user-attachments/assets/1718b259-7be3-43a6-92fe-d71381c87a5b)

-Smooth player movement with support for turning, walking forward/backward,Keyboard input is handled via SDL, giving responsive control in real time.
+Smooth player movement with support for turning, walking forward/backward, Keyboard input is handled via SDL, giving responsive control in real time.

 - Wall Rendering via Raycasting